gr-yb/yugabyte-differential-backup/differential-backup.md

     }
 }
 ```
-### 2nd snapshot files and manifest
+### 2nd Snapshot

-The second snapshot only copies the new "000031" sst files off-cluster.
+The second snapshot copies the new "000031" sst files.
-All the other files in the directory are already off-cluster so they become entries in the manifest instead of being copied off-cluster.
+All the other files in the directory have been copied off-cluster so they become entries in this snapshots manifest.

 ```
 ./81b0ce71-21fc-402f-8af3-2dea4cc7a7a9: